-A loyalty program is a perfect platform to get to know your customers.
+A loyalty program is a perfect platform for getting to know your customers.
 There are customers who don’t like providing information about themselves and their shopping habits, so encourage them by rewarding them with extra loyalty points for their answers!

 8. Gain Virality on Social Media

-Customers tend to listen more to friends’ and family members’ opinions than to any corporate advertisement.
+Customers tend to listen more to friends’ and family members’ opinions than to corporate advertisements.
 One way to use this tendency to your advantage is to extend your rewards system to Facebook and Instagram.
-The easiest way is to offer members points for linking their social media profile to their account or for publicly sharing their favorite product pages.
+For example, offer members points for linking their social media profiles to their accounts or for publicly sharing their favorite product pages.

 But to achieve true virality, you’ll need something even crazier: social media contests.
 Ask customers to leave a comment with a specific hashtag or to upload images wearing your products to enter the contest.
-Then you can give a small reward to everyone, or give away one big prize and appoint judges to pick the best entry.
+Then you can give a small reward to everyone, or give away one big prize, appointing judges to pick the best entry.